aws-samples/aws-hpc-tutorials/content/02-Cluster/06-install-intel-compilers.md

 spack unload
 ```

-This will display the intel compiler under:
+This will display the Intel compiler under:

 ```bash
 spack compilers